huntergrean/data_r/swirl.md

 ##Lesson 9: Functions
 ### General Notes
-You can pass functions as arguments to other functions You can set default values when writing functions where You can pass a function as an argument without having defined the passed function.
+You can pass functions as arguments to other functions You can set default values when writing functions
+You can pass a function as an argument without having defined the passed function.
 This is an anonymous function.
+All arguments passed to a function after "..."
+MUST have a default value

 When sending values in the parenthesis to a function, we call this passing an argument to a function

+User-defined binary operators have the following syntax:

+      %[whatever]%

+where [whatever] represents any valid variable name.

 ### New commands
 **Sys.Date()**  returns the date